isomerpages/moe-spectrasec/_i-am-a/Prospective Student/Sec 1 Admission.md

     <td class="tg-ihuu">6.
 When will I receive the posting outcome?</td>
   </tr>
   <tr>
-    <td class="tg-8a1j">Direct admission applicants will be informed of their application outcome in mid-December, while those who applied via S1 Posting will receive the posting results on 20-22 December 2023 (tentatively), together with the main cohort.</td>
+    <td class="tg-8a1j">Direct admission applicants will be informed of their application outcome in mid-December, while those who applied via Sec 1 Posting will receive the posting results on 20 Dec -22 Dec 2023 (tentatively), together with the main cohort.</td>
   </tr>
 </tbody>
 </table>